nathanbraun/nathanbraun-com/content/vim.md

 ## Motivation
 I've been using Vim for about 10 years.
-Initially, it was for code, but within a few months I found handle in anything else too slow and frustrating and so was using Vim to take and manage all my notes (on meetings, plan my days, etc).
+Initially, it was for code, but within a few months I found everything else too slow and frustrating and so was using Vim to take and manage all my notes (on meetings, plan my days, etc).

 I was inspired to create [Vim For Everyone](https://vimforeveryone.com) after hearing a lot recently about other personal note taking tools — Roam, Notion,